Mamabot-Ms. Daegu is composed of 18 picture frames. Five of them are Megan Gafford’s graphite drawings of her memories from

 ARRIVED, SERIES OF SUITCASES, 2016 -

 "These bags have arrived.
 The pockets are bulging out.
 The zippers are undone, revealing the interior.
 Have carried their maximum load of essentials, the straps are not secured and are unable to hold together one’s belongings.
-In this series, titled Arrived, suitcases embody various internal spaces of artist's journey".
+In this series, titled Arrived, suitcases are various internal spaces of my journey". - from artist's notes